Skip to content

 Things not to Do:

-• Don’t go there without lacing up your sturdy boots, enough water, and a raincoat.
+• Don’t leave without lacing up your sturdy boots, enough water, and a raincoat.
 You will need all of these things there.

-• Don’t go there in your private car, no parking at most national parks, instead try moving around the country by a camper van.
+• Don’t go there in your private car; there is no parking at most national parks.
+Instead, try moving around the country in a camper van.

-• Don’t rely on GPS while going around the parks.
-The connection will not be the best, and you will need to engage with a group to avoid missing out on any iconic sites.
+• Don’t rely on GPS while exploring the parks.
+The connection will not be the best, and you will need to engage with a group to avoid missing out on iconic sites.

-Pro Tip: When you get tired of climbing and walking, just remember that the most incredible view will come after the hardest walk featuring rugged mountains that have dominated the skyline.
+Pro Tip: When you tire of climbing and walking, remember that the most incredible view will come after the most challenging walk, featuring rugged mountains that have dominated the skyline.

 Indulge Yourself in the Purity of New Zealand: The Bay of Islands